-Eating a healthy, well-balanced diet should provide you with all of the individual nutrients you need, but if you're diet isn't so good, some of those nutrients might be deficient.
+Eating a healthy, well-balanced diet should provide you with all of the individual nutrients you need, but if your diet isn't so good, some of those nutrients might be deficient.
 For example, a person who hates fruits and vegetables might not get enough vitamin C and someone who refuses to eat dairy products may need extra calcium.

 Taking a daily multivitamin is an inexpensive and easy way to be sure you are getting the vitamins and minerals you need.
 A few individual dietary supplements have been shown to have positive benefits for your health too.
 Adding these extra supplements may be beneficial:

 Calcium: Many people don't eat enough calcium-containing foods.
 This can add to a person's risk of developing osteoporosis, or weakened bones.
 The recommended amount of calcium for most adults is about 1,200 milligrams per day.